farlee2121/FsSpec/doc/2022-04-20 Arb reflection.md

 Q: Can the compiler platform access symbols through artifacts like a pdb?
 - I feel like it has to in order to enable debugging

+Q: Could I use a decompiler to get symbols for use with the compiler platform?

 ## Convention ideas
 Idea: make manual configuration of type -> expression in a way that other methods (like convention-based discovery) can be merged in a separate stage